AlvaMarkelius/AlvaMarkelius.github.io/_pages/about.md

 ---

 I am a AI Ethics & Society MSt student at the Leverhulme Centre for the future of intelligence at the University of Cambridge.
-I am also a research assistant at the DICE-lab at the Institution for Applied IT, University of Gothenburg.
+I am also a research assistant at the <a href="https://dice-r-lab.com/">DICE - lab</a> at the Institution for Applied IT, University of Gothenburg.
 Find my publications at my [publications page](/al-folio/publications/).

 My main research interests are the ethics of social AI and robotics, embodied cognition, affect and emotion, gender and intersectionality, global AI narratives and imaginaries.